Immerse yourself at a world-renowned museum.

 Teaching on the Program

 Each fall, a visiting faculty member is on-site for the entire semester.
-Faculty members from ACM colleges are eligible to apply and have the opportunity to lead the semester while teaching one course for an interdisciplinary group of students.
+This faculty member has the opportunity to lead the semester while teaching one course for an interdisciplinary group of students.
 Additionally, the visiting faculty member will be able to conduct independent research at the Field Museum.
-For additional information, please see the application information or email firstname.lastname@example.org.